reza-akbari-movahed/A-major-depressive-disorder-classifcation-framework-based-on-EEG-signals-using-statistical-spectral/README.md

 1. Download the dataset using the provided link and copy it to the main directory of the project.
 2. Go to Feature Extraction folder and run Feature_Extraction_main_code.m in its directory.
 3. Go to Train and evaluate model folder and run Mfile.m to execute the proposed method based on 10-fold cross-validation.
+## Citation
+If you use this repository, please cite it as:

+@article{movahed2021major,
+  title={A major depressive disorder classification framework based on EEG signals using statistical, spectral, wavelet, functional connectivity, and nonlinear analysis}, author={Movahed, Reza Akbari and Jahromi, Gila Pirzad and Shahyad, Shima and Meftahi, Gholam Hossein}, journal={Journal of Neuroscience Methods}, volume={358}, pages={109209}, year={2021}, publisher={Elsevier}
+}